asjosik1991/lattice-symmetries/python/tutorial.md

 The `lattice_symmetries` implements fast matrix-vector multiplication that can be applied to various problems, such as time evolution or exact diagonalization of many-body Hamiltonians.

-The basic objects upon which the machinery is built are `Basis`, `Expression`, `Operator`, and `Symmetries`.
+The basic objects upon which the machinery is built are `Basis`, `Expression`, `Operator`, and `Symmetry`.
-The `Symmetries` is not separate class, however, they lie in the core of `lattice_symmetries`, so we will consider them separately.
+The `Symmetries` is not a separate class, however, it lies in the core of `lattice_symmetries`, so we will consider it separately.
 - `Expression` object is a nice way to work with symbolic representations of operators.
 It is possible to sum expressions, and multiply them by numbers and each other.
 `Expression` allows not to think about an explicit matrix representation of an operator, and the user can work directly with analytical formulae.
 - `Basis` object stores a basis of a many-body Hilbert space consisting of spins or fermions with appropriate symmetries.
 Each basis state is represented as a sequence of 0s and 1s (i.e. a sequence of bits), which can be interpreted as a binary number.
 - `Operator` object is an actual operator that can act on individual basis states and their linear combinations.
-- `Symmetries` is a method to work with symmetry adapted basises.
+- `Symmetry` is a method to work with symmetry adapted basises.
 If an operator has symmmetries, it is useful to work in symmetry-adapted basis, since it can drastically decrease the dimension of the Hilbert space.

 Now we will take a look at basic functions and methods for these objects.